Vera027/TodoList/README.md

-#  Build A Todo List App With Django
+#  Build a Todo List App With Django